Avalors/RISC-V-Team2/docs/logbooks/elson_log.md

 ### 14/11/2024
 - Got familiar with the top level design of RISC V, understanding the different units
-- Created a first draft program alu.sv and registerfile.sv files for Lab 4 on separate branch then merged
+- Created a first draft program alu.sv and registerfile.sv files for Lab 4 on separate branch then merged: [RegisterFile, ALU, and MUX done](https://github.com/aa6dcc/RISC-V-Team2/commit/c84f24871c5a7911610828e2e62cf69224e74bcf)
 - Got to meet other team members

 ### 21/11/2024